GreenRedondo

 Welcome to my website.
 My name is Andre Leroux.
 I am a lifetime Redondo Beach resident.
 I am an advocate for the environment but do not work for any environmental groups.

 The purpose of this website is to bring attention to a problem which is escalating.
 The City of Redondo Beach is charging me for violating their anti-tree ordinance/law.
 This law is on the books but it is dormant and never enforced until there is a disgruntled neighbor.
-After doing some research, I have discovered over 30% of properties in Redondo Beach are affected by this ordinance.
+After doing some research, I have discovered estimated over 30% of properties in Redondo Beach are affected by this ordinance.
 Massive enforcement of this ordinance will cause the City of Redondo Beach to lose over 30% of their mature trees.

 On June 17, I responded to the City of Redondo Beach’s code enforcement letter, I requested a call so I can understand their complaint and discuss how we can resolve.
 Without any response to my letter, I just received yesterday a Notice of Arrangement as the City of Redondo Beach filed a criminal complaint against me for my trees.